AjayRaja05/D-FLIPDLOP-NEGEDGE/README.md

 ![image](https://github.com/user-attachments/assets/849d6b20-5cd0-450a-858a-f7d8411ca2bd)

-RESULTS:
+**RESULTS**

 Thus D flipflop is implemented using verilog and their functionality using their functional tables is validated

-**RESULTS**